cstl-kaist/cs374-2024-spring/logistics.md

 ## Grading
 Here's a breakdown of how the grading will work:
 * Design Project: 50%
+* Mini Project: 10%
 * Assignments: 20%
-* In-class activities and participation: 20%
+* Nano quizzes: 10%
-* Studio participation: 10%
+* Class & Studio participation: 10%

 **Rubric-based grading**: Most assignments and project milestones will be graded based on a set of rubrics, which are designed by course staff to best capture the learning objectives of an assignment.
 But please keep in mind that design work is inherently subjective.